MetaDocencia/SitioWeb/content/en/authors/MetaDocencia/_index.md

 ## Our vision

-We work to make the production, communication, and application of scientific and technical knowledge globally equitable.
+We work to make the production, communication, and application of scientific and technical knowledge equitable globally.

 ## Our mission

-To advance innovation by responsibly building scientific and technical capacities with a local perspective through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.
+To advance innovation with a local perspective that responsibly builds scientific and technical capacities through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.

 ## What we offer